 - Everyday Use

 The Houdini Daybreak jacket is made of tightly woven polyester (38% of which is recycled) and treated with a fluorocarbon-free (PFC-free) durable water repellent (DWR).
 The fabric is made with a ripstop reinforcing technique which increases the durability of the jacket.
 When I unwrapped the jacket, I was positively surprised by the materials.
 The fabric is softer, stretchier and thinner than any other softshell jacket I’ve had.
 When I wore the jacket for the first time, I quickly figured out that it’s very comfortable and provides great freedom of movement.
 Due to the thin fabric, it’s also quite lightweight.
 It weighs only 14 oz.
 (400 grams) which is indeed not a lot for a softshell jacket.
 I also found the other components of the jacket such as the zippers, drawcords, elastic cuffs etc. to be of high quality.
 So, all in all I was very satisfied with the materials.
 Every component of the jacket is sturdy, yet lightweight.
+The jacket is made in Portugal, which means that the workers have been paid and treated fairly.

 Weather Protection and Breathability